- Building Healthy Habits for the Whole Family

 - Develop your own at home workout.
 You don’t need expensive equipment to get a good workout—just use your own body weight, and some creativity.
 Or, you can buy an inexpensive resistance band to aid your home work out.

-When start a new exercise program, test your fitness levels to know where you stand.
+When starting a new exercise program, test your fitness levels to know where you stand.
 Chart your Body Mass Index (BMI), time a 1 mile walk (an average fitness walking pace is a 15 minute mile) and record your pulse before and after, and see how many push-ups you can do.
 Knowing your starting aerobic and muscular fitness levels will help you set goals, track progress and stay motivated!Do each of these activities on a Monday (or schedule a time to do them during the week).
 Write your findings in a journal and re-test yourself every few weeks to see how you're doing.

 When you are exercising, how hard are you working?
 Especially when starting a new exercise program, it is important to monitor the intensity of your workout to make sure that you are working hard enough to receive maximal benefits, without overdoing it.
 There are varying degrees of exercise intensity.
 Light-intensity activities, like cooking or shopping, don't require much physical effort.
 Moderate-intensity activities, like a brisk walk or a flat bike ride, work your heart, lungs and muscles, causing you to sweat.
 Vigorous-intensity activities increase your heart rate enough that you are breathing hard and fast.